nodeca/redis-if/README.md

 Simple script for atomic "check & run" in Redis:

 - check multiple conditions
-- execute multiple commands if all conditions satisfied
+- execute multiple commands if all conditions are satisfied

-Very often this pattern allows to avoid customs cripting.
+Very often this pattern allows to avoid custom scripting.

 Install